iam-blaze/iam-blaze/README.md

 - 🔭 I’m currently working on something cool!
 - 🌱 Currently learning with the help from www.i4gzuriboard.com
 - 👯 I’m looking to perfect my knowledge of Html/CSS/JavaScript!
-- 🤔 I’m looking forward to help with any task on Front End Development
+- 🤔 I'll be willing to help with any task on Front End Development